1966 The Henry family moves to New Braunfels and takes overs Camp Landa, a small resort on the banks of the Comal River on Labor Day Weekend.

 2017 Schlitterbahn founder, Billye Henry, lovingly known to all as Miss Billye, passed away.
 She left a legacy of passion for creating a place for families to gather and enjoy time together.

 2018 Diamond Beach Holdings re-invests in Schlitterbahn Riverpark in Corpus Christi and adds amenities to the property.

 2019 Schlitterbahn celebrates its 40th anniversary!

-Family-owned and operated, Schlitterbahn Waterparks has been a leader in family water entertainment since 1979.
-The company operates three parks in Texas, all of which offer family amenities that include free parking and free inner tubes.
+Schlitterbahn Waterparks has been a leader in family water entertainment since 1979.
+The company operates two parks in Texas, all of which offer family amenities that include free parking and free inner tubes.
 Guests are also welcome to bring a family picnic basket, excluding alcohol and glass containers, into the park.